Injury and Violence Prevention

 Efforts to prevent violence may focus on:

-- Changing social norms about the acceptability of violence
+Changing social norms about the acceptability of violence and the willingness to intervene

-- Improving problem-solving skills (for example, parenting, conflict resolution, coping)
+Improving skills and competencies (for example, communication, impulse control, parenting, conflict resolution, coping)

 Emerging Issues in Injury and Violence Prevention